About State Supported Living Centers

 Admission to an SSLC

 The first step in the admission process is to contact your local intellectual and developmental authority.
-Visit this page and search by zip code, city or county in the box labeled “Location” to find your LIDDA.
+Visit this page and search by county to find your LIDDA.
 The LIDDA will explain both community and residential services.
 The LIDDA also will decide whether someone meets criteria for admission or commitment to a state supported living center.

 If the person is determined eligible, and the person or his or her legally authorized representative chooses to pursue admission, the LIDDA will submit an application packet to the state supported living center that serves the person's county of residence.
 If an appropriate vacancy does not exist at the local state supported living center, HHS staff will help find an appropriate vacancy at another state supported living center.